PGMY/q2w3-fixed-widget/readme.txt

 There is no problem to "Fix" (or "Stick") more than one widget in a single sidebar.

-The plugin is doing its best in "single sidebar -> multiple widgets" environment.
-You may try to fix widgets in different sidebars, but in most cases the result will be inadequate.

 On plugin settings page (Appearance -> Fixed Widget Options) you can customize top and bottom margins (see last two screenshots for description).

 Form version 2.1 you can define custom widget IDs and disable plugin on mobile devices.